How To Use The iPhone Translation App (2023 Guide)

-The iPhone’s iOS 14 operating system is bringing a ton of new features to Apple’s smartphone–everything from a redesigned calls interface to a new home screen layout.
-However, iOS 14 is also introducing another dedicated app made by Apple–one simply called Translate.
+The iPhone’s iOS 14 operating system brought a ton of new features to Apple’s smartphone–everything from a redesigned calls interface to a new home screen layout.
+However, iOS 14 also introduced another dedicated app made by Apple–one simply called Translate.

 - Launch the Translate app.

-- On the main screen, tap the buttons above to select what language you want to translate from (for example, English) and what language you want to translate to (for example, Spanish).
+- On the main screen, tap the buttons at the top to select what language you want to translate from (for example, English) and what language you want to translate to (for example, Spanish).

 - When you are done typing or speaking, the translation will appear in the lower half of the screen above the original text in your language.
 The Translate app will also speak the translated text.